Copyright © 2023 World Wide Web Consortium. W3C® liability, trademark and permissive document license rules apply.

 Many pieces of information about someone could cause privacy harms if disclosed.
 For example:

 This right includes both being able to review what information has been collected or inferred about oneself and being able to discover what actors have collected information about oneself.
-As a result, databases cannot be kept secret and data collected about people needs to be meaningfully discoverable by those people.
+As a result, databases containing information about people cannot be kept secret, and data collected about people needs to be meaningfully discoverable by those people.

-The right to erase applies whether or not terminating use of a service altogether, though what data can be erased may differ between those two cases.
-On the Web, people may wish to erase data on their device, on a server, or both, and the distinctions may not always be clear.
+A person has a right to erase information about themselves whether or not they are terminating use of a service altogether, though what data can be erased may differ between those two cases.
+On the web, a person may wish to erase data on their device, on a server, or both, and the data's location may not always be clear to the person.

-Portability is needed to realize the ability for people to make choices about services with different data practices.
+Portability is needed to support a person's ability to make choices about services with different data practices.
 Standards for interoperability are essential for effective re-use.
+Porting user data involves security and privacy risks described in [Portability-Threat-Model].

 The right to correct data about oneself, to ensure that one's identity is properly reflected in a system.